tmehnert/complate-cpp/README.md

 ```

 ### Compatibility
-Currently this project is only tested under Ubuntu 20.04 (x86_64)
+The library is tested with following compilers.
+* GCC 7 - 10 (on Ubuntu 20.04)
+* Clang 7 - 12 (on Ubuntu 20.04)

+#### Running Tests
-with gcc 9.3.0.
-Please run the following commands to run the Unittests for your
+Type following commands to run the unittests on your system.
-System.
 ```shell
 mkdir build && cd build
 cmake -DBUILD_TESTS=on ..